nanxiaobei/react-split-components/INTRODUCTION.md

 const Demo = create(demo);
 ```

+Pass `onMount` and `onEffect` from the function parameters.

+`onMount` is called during mount with only one callback function parameter. `onEffect` has two parameters.
+The first is the data to be monitored.
+When the data changes, the callback function of the second parameter will be called.

+Both `onMount` and `onEffect` support similar to `useEffect` to clean-up side effects (such as unsubscription) in the returned function.

+`onEffect` only supports monitoring one single `props.xxx` or `state.xxx`, because `props` and `state` are responsive data, and the data in all callback functions can always be up-to-date, so there is no need to put in `deps` to receive update.
+Monitoring one single data change can clearly indicate the source of the data change that "logical processing" relies on, thereby making the code clearer.

-As a result, **we successfully lifted the dependency on `useEffect` and `useLayoutEffect`**.
+As a result, **we successfully lifted the dependency on `useEffect`**.

 Try it here: [codesandbox.io/s/react-split-components-3-zw6tk](https://codesandbox.io/s/react-split-components-3-zw6tk?file=/src/App.js)

-Example of using `useMounted` and `useUpdated` to implement subscription: [codesandbox.io/s/react-split-components-4-y8hn8](https://codesandbox.io/s/react-split-components-4-y8hn8?file=/src/App.js)
+Example of using `onEffect` to implement subscription: [codesandbox.io/s/react-split-components-4-y8hn8](https://codesandbox.io/s/react-split-components-4-y8hn8?file=/src/App.js)

 **4. Other Hooks**

-So far, we have solved `useState`, `useEffect`, `useCallback`, `useMemo`, `useRef`, `useLayoutEffect`, these are the most commonly used in development.
-There are 4 remaining official Hooks: `useContext`, `useReducer`, `useImperativeHandle`, `useDebugValue`, I won't deal with them one by one.
+So far, we have solved `useState`, `useEffect`, `useCallback`, `useMemo`, `useRef`, these are the most commonly used in development.
+There are 5 remaining official Hooks: `useContext`, `useReducer`, `useImperativeHandle`, `useLayoutEffect`, `useDebugValue`, I won't deal with them one by one.

-Make it simply: **If a variable can only be obtained in the component, needs to be used outside, pass it out by re-assignment**.

 ## 4. Introducing React Split Components (RiC)